DuiyiDai/brexituncertaintyindex/index.md

 toc: true
 toc_sticky: true # floating toc
 title: Brexit Uncertainty Index
-subtitle: "All data, graphs and analyses on this site should be cited as [Chung, Dai and Elliott (2022)](https://cepr.org/publications/dp17410)"
 ---

-All data, graphs and analyses on this site should be cited as [Chung, Dai and Elliott (2022)](https://cepr.org/publications/dp17410)
+*All data, graphs and analyses on this site should be cited as [Chung, Dai and Elliott (2022)](https://cepr.org/publications/dp17410)*

 **Project Summary**
 - We construct novel news-based indicators of Brexit uncertainty at both aggregate and topic-specific level for the UK economy  (such as Northern Ireland, supply chain issues, and energy & climate), based on textual analysis and unsupervised machine learning methods.